 What I didn’t know ahead of time was that the guests on the docket before me were scheduled to talk about the mass shooting in Texas and parenting.
-The show’s theme was “Are we Stick in a Bad News Hell?”
+The show’s theme was “Are we Stuck in a Bad News Hell?”

 When Mr. Robinson introduced me, I launched into a description of the beauty of the order that dwells in chaos even though we can’t perceive it.

 I gave the example of football, which can’t be predicted in strictly linear terms by the sum of the players’ and team’s rankings because of variables like team chemistry, whether it’s a home or away game, the quarterback’s attitude, etc. Since I’m confident that you’ll never hear this, I’m going to say it was brilliant.

 But Mr. Robinson wanted to talk about the chaos we deal with every day.
 Of course.
 I have a lot to say about the unprecedented amount of chaos we’re experiencing nowadays, but I ended up being woefully unprepared.
 I should have known that was what he would want to discuss.

 How did I make such a mistake and overshoot what should have been an interesting and informative conversation?
 I didn’t just strike out.
 I left my bat in the dugout and brought a cello to the plate.
 I’d like to credit chaos in some artful way, say it created a perfect trajectory I can’t identify.
 That’s hogwash, of course—or is it?
 (It is.)